Home Education UK

 Est. January 8th 2000

 The deregistration procedure is different in each part of the UK (Scotland, Northern Ireland, England and wales, the Channel Islands and The Isle of Man each has its own procedure) This web site only deals with England and Wales where it is very simple.
 The Law in Wales is only slightly different to that in England.
-The situation in Scotland, Northern Ireland and elsewhere are different.
+The situation in Scotland, Northern Ireland and elsewhere are considerably different.
 For more information see:

-In England and Wales deregistration is not at the discretion of the LA or the Head Teacher.
+Deregistration is not at the discretion of the LA or the Head Teacher.
 With two exceptions, there are no grounds in law for them to refuse to deregister your child.

 If your child attends a normal state school, by that I mean not a special needs school (see below), to deregister your child you must send a letter to the Head Teacher of the school.
 Your child should then be de registered.
 The Head Teacher must immediately inform the Local Authority.
 The LA will probably make contact to ensure that you are providing an education for your child see the FAQ.